LocalT0aster/syncplay-docker/README.md

     --persistent --motd='Persistent Server'
 ```

-This directory has more uses.
-For example, adding the `--enable-stats` option will enable the statistics function, and the data will be saved to the file `stats.db` in the directory.
-You can also create a `config.yml` file in the directory and write the configuration options in it, Syncplay will automatically read it when it starts, avoiding the need to type a large number of arguments in the command line.
+This directory can be used for additional purposes.
+For example, adding the `--enable-stats` option will enable statistics, and the data will be saved to a `stats.db` file in the directory.
+You can also create a `config.yml` file in the directory and write the configuration options in it.
+Syncplay will automatically read this file at startup, so you don't need to enter a large number of arguments on the command line.

 ```yaml
 # /etc/syncplay/config.yml